Reflexive Pronouns in English Grammar

 Info

 In English, the reflexive pronouns are not used to indicate a reciprocal relationship.
-In this case, rather, we use each other.
+In this case, we use each other.

 Example: